ujjwal-9/ai-content-detection/README.md

 - **Overall Perplexity:**
   - **Definition:** Exponential of the average negative log-likelihood; reflects how “surprised” GPT‑2 is by the text.
   - **Rationale:** Unnatural or repetitive patterns in AI-generated text may lead to distinct perplexity scores.
+It is shown to be helpful but can't be depended upon solely.

+- **DetectGPT-Inspired Feature:**
+  - **Method:** Slightly perturb the text (e.g., random character substitution) and measure the change in GPT‑2 log probability.
+  - **Rationale:** A smaller change in probability after perturbation can signal a more uniform and synthetic text pattern.

+I introduced 2 new features apart from current area of research:

-- **Layer-wise Log Perplexity:**
+**Layer-wise Log Perplexity:**
   - **Implementation:** Uses hidden states from selected transformer layers to compute cross-entropy loss.
   - **Rationale:** Raw loss values (log perplexity) from early or late layers provide a granular measure of the model’s prediction uncertainty without resulting in huge exponential values.

-- **Burstiness:**
+**Burstiness:**
   - **Definition:** Standard deviation of token log probabilities (post-softmax) for the ground truth tokens.
   - **Rationale:** Higher burstiness suggests more variability in token confidence, potentially indicating machine-generated text.

-- **DetectGPT-Inspired Feature:**
-  - **Method:** Slightly perturb the text (e.g., random character substitution) and measure the change in GPT‑2 log probability.
-  - **Rationale:** A smaller change in probability after perturbation can signal a more uniform and synthetic text pattern.

 ## Why I choose Layer-wise Log Perplexity and Burstiness: